 COMSTAC was established in 1984 to provide information, advice, and recommendations to the FAA Administrator on critical matters concerning the U.S. commercial space transportation industry.

 Next Meeting Information

-The next public COMSTAC meeting is scheduled for October 2022.
+The next public COMSTAC meeting is tentatively planned for mid/late fall 2022

 Watch the Spring 2022 Commercial Space Transportation Advisory Committee (COMSTAC):